 I will write a separate post on symptoms.
 Personal experience is both more colorful and accurate than medical synopsis.

 One thing is for sure, everyone’s thoughts and beautiful words are healing balm.
 (Facebook, phone calls, emails and here.)
 Thank you!
-My students have been very sympathetic, although I realize how long it’s been since I’ve sung well when one of them says “I went to your website and heard the clips of you singing.
+My students have been very sympathetic, although I realize how long it’s been since I’ve sung well when one of them says “I went to your website and heard clips of you singing.
 WOW, I have never heard that voice come from you.”

-I know from experience that there is a period of vulnerability in any metamorphosis where one has to be really kind to oneself, very gentle.
+I know from experience that there is a period of vulnerability in any process where one has to be really kind to oneself, very gentle.
 I also know, without a doubt, that my life is going to massively transform, although I can not see the outcome.

 Medical options for the condition are contingent on the results of the cat scan.
-I alternate between furiously gathering medical information and reading about alternative healing with periods when I still sit, still stunned.
+I alternate between furiously gathering medical information and reading about alternative healing, with periods when I still sit, still stunned.
 As I told Jeanette Maw of Good Vibe University, “the doctor’s diagnosis is only One Reality– I want to learn how to fashion another.”

 I also began seeing my Rolfer, Dr. Mary Starich.
 You can read about Rolfing HERE.
 Mary is wondering if fascia-release will have some bearing on helping the nerve impulses to get through to the folds.
-She is a most awesome body worker.

 Dan Rather, the famous news anchor, once said in an interview that he reads biographies of famous people to give him perspective when reporting all the crazy news from around the world.
 I know what he means after reading about the life and death of Zheng Cao, a beloved opera singer who recently passed from stage 4 lung cancer.
 Perspective indeed.